Modern STM32 Project Template with CMake

 - Relays, LEDs

-Watch the video introducing the main features of the system, and read the documentation here:
+Watch the video introducing the main features of the system, and read the

 Successfully graduated from BME!

-Scientific Students' Association Conference
+Scientific Students Association Conference

-The paper was published at the BME-TDK website but also can be viewed under the Papers menu.
+website but also can be viewed under the About Me menu.

-I would like to thank everyone who supported us during our work to achieve these results.
+I would like to thank everyone who supported us during our work to achieve these

 Introducing the Home Automation project